Asghar Khan: President Pakistan International Airlines (1965–1968)

-After taking on the new role, Asghar Khan moved into a larger residence in Karachi, which gave him more time to enjoy gardening and his favorite sport—golf.
+As President of the PIA, Asghar Khan moved into a larger residence in Karachi, which gave him more time to enjoy gardening and his favorite sport—golf.
 In July 1966, the Aeroplane observed that the "serene environment" of the golf course may have influenced some of the policies that were becoming more visible in PIA.
-To promote similar recreational activities, Khan planned the development of additional golf courses in Pakistan, and he had already increased the domestic baggage allowance to accommodate golf equipment.
-In his role as head of the national tourism organisation, Khan was also tasked with improving recreational facilities across the country.
-Given his prior experience on PIA's board of directors, these roles were not as unfamiliar to him.
+To promote similar recreational activities, he planned the development of additional golf courses in Pakistan, and he had already increased the domestic baggage allowance to accommodate golf equipment.
+In his role as head of the national tourism organisation, he was also tasked with improving recreational facilities across the country.
+Given his prior experience on PIA's board of directors, these roles were not unfamiliar to him.
 Khan moved swiftly to reinforce PIA's organisational structure, aligning it with reforms he was introducing in the other institutions under his leadership.
 His main base of operations was his office at Karachi Airport, where he delegated much of his authority to senior staff members.
-Asghar Khan had also been given the additional charge of Chief Administrator Civil Aviation.

 In 1966, Asghar Khan told Omar Kureishi, the head of PIA's Public Relations team, that he wanted to change the air hostess uniforms.
 Kureishi recommended renowned French designer Pierre Cardin.
 After the two met, Pierre created a fawn-colored summer uniform, a moss-green winter uniform, and an iconic dupatta, which captivated the aviation world in 1966, boosting PIA's global reputation.
 During this period, PIA achieved its lowest accident rate and recorded a historic net profit of PKR 55.5 million.
 Asghar Khan, interested in commercial aviation, appeared before the Federal Aviation Administration (FAA) for the commercial pilot's exam and earned his license, occasionally captaining Boeing flights.
 In 1967, PIA acquired Pakistan's first computer, the IBM 1401.
 PIA also commissioned an engine overhaul shop near its Head Office and completed a jet hangar with an airframe overhaul shop in 1968.
 Additionally, the airline inducted three new Boeing 707 jets, with a fourth expected in July 1968.